 Installed Before 2010

-This chemical isn’t being produced anymore, but there are still lots of La Porte residential AC systems that have R22.
+This chemical isn’t being produced anymore, but there are still lots of Kingwood residential AC systems that have R22.
 If you need service, it may be very costly because only recovered and recycled refrigerant is accessible.

 Most of the time, we propose installing a new your system because of the growing costs of maintaining an air conditioner with R22.
 As a bonus, you’ll be gaining an enhanced energy-efficient system.